← Back to Resources

 How much does it cost to start a home health agency in New York?

-Startup costs for a LHCSA in New York typically range from $50,000 to $150,000, covering application fees, insurance, policies and procedures development, staffing, office space, and attorney fees.
-CHHA startup costs are significantly higher due to the Certificate of Need process.
+As of early 2026, total startup capital for a LHCSA in New York generally falls in the $50,000 to $150,000 range, covering DOH application fees, insurance premiums, policies and procedures development, initial staffing, software systems, and office space.
+CHHA startup costs are significantly higher due to the Certificate of Need process and the broader regulatory infrastructure required.
+These ranges reflect general business startup capital and shift with location, scale, and market conditions.

 Do I need an attorney to apply for a home health agency license?